<http://www.iranpres

 pleased to

-> share the following newly composed song titled "Imprisoned".
-The moving
+> share the following newly composed song titled "Imprisoned"

 > words of this song express the longing of all people of good will